What is Pebbledash?

 Option one: removing the pebbledash

 The first option is to attempt to hack the pebbledash off, at risk of the brickwork underneath and with no guarantee that you will be able to achieve a smooth finish.
 If you do decide to go for this option be really careful about who you hire to do this and make sure they are experienced in removing pebbledash.
-This still wouldn’t leave you free to apply coloured render directly over the wall though, you’d need to apply a basecoat layer before the coloured render.
+If your pebbledash is forcibly removed by a builder, this can really damage the underlying substrate and can invalidate your house insurance.
+Even after all of this, you still wouldn’t be free to apply coloured render directly over the wall.
+Building regulations stipulate that if you strip it right back to the original brick then you’ll need to insulate before rendering with a coloured render.

-Option two: levelling mortar to cover up pebbledash
+Option two: One Coat Dash Cover (OCDC) to cover up pebbledash

 Option three: insulate then render over pebbledash

-We think that the most beneficial way of ridding yourself of the pebbledash look is by installing 20mm (or thicker, but the thicker you go the more expensive) external wall insulation boards over the top of your pebbledash.
-This is actually a great option, because the EWI will give you added insulation which can save you money on bills in the long run.
+A beneficial way of ridding yourself of the pebbledash look is by installing 20mm (or thicker, but the thicker you go the more expensive) external wall insulation boards over the top of your pebbledash.
+This is actually a great option because the EWI will give you added insulation, which can save you money on bills in the long run.

 By installing EWI boards, you will also save time and money because hacking off the pebbledash won’t be necessary.
-This is because you can simply secure insulation boards over the top of the pebbledash using adhesive and mechanical fixings.
+Instead you can simply secure insulation boards over the top of the pebbledash using adhesive and mechanical fixings.
 Once you have done this, you can apply the render of your choice over the top of the insulation boards and achieve a far more pleasing outcome.

 Which coloured render can I use to replace my pebbledash?